openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

    ovn-central:
      source: cloud:focal-wallaby

-The ``bridge-interface-mappings`` setting refers to a network interface that the OVN Chassis will bind to.
-In the above example it is 'eth1' and it should be an unused interface.
-In MAAS this interface must be given an IP mode of 'Unconfigured' (see `Post-commission configuration`_ in the MAAS documentation).
-All four nodes should have this interface to ensure that any node is able to accommodate OVN Chassis.
+The ``bridge-interface-mappings`` setting impacts the OVN Chassis and refers to a mapping of OVS bridge to network interface.
+As described in the :ref:`Create OVS bridge <ovs_bridge>` section on the :doc:`Install MAAS <install-maas>` page, it is 'br-ex:enp1s0'.

 The ``flat-network-providers`` setting enables the Neutron flat network provider used in this example scenario and gives it the name of 'physnet1'.
 The